A Dyson Brownian motion model for weak measurements in chaotic quantum systems: The model

-and the measure is over the independent entries of an hermitian matrix (with a semi-circle spectrum of support $[-2,2]$ in the large $n$ limit).
+and the measure is over the independent entries of a Hermitian matrix (with a semi-circle spectrum of support $[-2,2]$ in the large $n$ limit).
 A crucial property of the GUE distribution is its invariance under unitary conjugation, $P(h) = P(u h u^\dag)$ for any unitary $u \in U(n)$.
-The dynamics induced by such a unitary evolution is simply described by $\rho + d\rho = e^{- i dH} \rho e^{i dH}$, where the Ito calculus' conventions are implied.
-For measurements, let us first introduce the standard form of the stochastic Schrodinger equation~\cite{PhysRevA.36.5543,PhysRevA.58.1699,Gisin_1992} for an imperfect monitoring of an Hermitian operator $\hat O$.
+The dynamics induced by such a unitary evolution is simply described by $\rho + d\rho = e^{- i dH} \rho e^{i dH}$, where the It\^o calculus conventions are implied.
+For measurements, let us first introduce the standard form of the stochastic Schr\"odinger Equation \cite{PhysRevA.36.5543,PhysRevA.58.1699,Gisin_1992} for an imperfect monitoring of a Hermitian operator $\hat O$.
 Within a small time step $\Delta t$, the system is evolved coupling the operator $\hat O$ with an extra spin $1/2$ (ancilla) whose value along a reference direction is projectively measured with an outcome $a = \pm 1$.
-As explained in the previous section, this evolution can be encoded into the Kraus operators $K_a = (1 - a \sqrt{\Gamma \Delta t} \hat O + \gamma \Delta t \hat{O}^2 /2)/\sqrt{2}$~\footnote{see Appendix A in \cite{giachetti2023elusive} for a summary of this derivation}, where $\Gamma$ is a rate quantifying the measurement strength.
-In the limit $\Delta t \to 0$, the collection of measurements $a_1,\ldots$ can be used to define a standard Wiener process $Y(t)$ ($dY^2 = dt$) and one obtains the stochastic evolution equation
+As explained in the previous section, this evolution can be encoded into the Kraus operators $K_a = (1 - a \sqrt{\Gamma \Delta t} \hat O + \gamma \Delta t \hat{O}^2 /2)/\sqrt{2}$ (see Appendix A in Ref.~\cite{giachetti2023elusive} for a summary of this derivation), where $\Gamma$ is a rate quantifying the measurement strength.
+In the limit $\Delta t \to 0$, the collection of measurements $\aaa$ can be used to define a standard Wiener process $Y(t)$ ($dY^2 = dt$) and one obtains the stochastic evolution equation